filipeborato/CompressorAndSplit/README.md

 # CompressorAndSplit - Plugin Boratio - VST3

+This project is a VST created from the Juce framework, with a DSP algorithm for compressing the audio track and sending the audio tracks to a server that hosts a neural network for separating the sound sources.

 ### For Building Follow the List:

 1. Download the latest version of the Juce framework
 2. Open Projucer and go to openFile and choose the CompressorAndSplit.jucer file